Nursing

 There are dozens of specialized fields of nursing.
 Some of the most popular include nurse anesthetist, family nurse practitioner, nurse educator, nurse researcher, forensic, pediatric, critical (or acute care), neonatal, and home healthcare nurse.
 All require critical thinking, problem solving, interpersonal skills, flexibility and a strong background in mathematics and science.

 Nursing offers a diverse range of work settings and specializations, tremendous opportunities for career development and advancement, and the satisfaction of making a difference in other people’s lives.
 To be successful, nurses must care deeply about and enjoy working with other people.
 Nursing also brings job security and a highly competitive salary.
-It has a bright outlook for employment, with 1,088,000 job openings for Registered Nurses (RNs) anticipated to open from 2014 to 2024 and a competitive salary averaging almost $68,000 annually.
-Nurses also have many opportunities for advancement from Advanced Practice Nursing to doctoral work in nursing with salaries ranging from $92,000 to $157,000 annually (Bureau of Labor and Statistics, onetonline.com).
+It has a bright outlook for employment; five percent growth is expected from 2024-2034 (https://www.bls.gov/ooh/healthcare/registered-nurses.htm).
+The current average salary is $93,600 (https://www.onetonline.org/link/summary/29-1141.00).
+Nurses also have many opportunities for advancement, leading to even higher salaries.
+Nurse practitioners and other specialists average $132,500 per year (https://www.bls.gov/ooh/healthcare/nurse-anesthetists-nurse-midwives-and-nurse-practitioners.htm).

 • Nursing Specialties - Some nursing positions require additional training and education beyond those required to become licensed as a Registered Nurse.
 The number of specialties are too numerous to list here, but they include such areas as acute, infectious, cardiovascular, geriatric, pediatric, school, and public health nursing.
 The following information is condensed and adapted from "All Nursing Schools."